neu-cs2100/fa25-hw9-mst-handout/README.md

 <img width="796" height="824" alt="Blue dots in locations of stations" src="https://github.com/user-attachments/assets/9d230ad3-2c07-4fa2-b56a-8ce3f0b0af88" />

-## Milestone 1: Build and Display Graph
+## Milestone 1: Build and Display Graph for BART (Oakland's public transportation)

 Complete the method `_make_graph(self)` in `StationMap` (in `station_map.py`).
 The implementation steps are written as comments in the file.
 It reads in stations from a file and builds a graph with a node for every station.
 Note that there is a constant `NUM_STATIONS` that you can modify, which may be helpful for debugging.